 Atlanta Child Injury Lawyer

-Our injury law firm has represented numerous children in Atlanta, and throughout the state of Georgia, who have been injured in car accidents, truck collisions, bicycle accidents, and daycare injuries, and as a result of child product defects.
+Our personal injury law firm has represented numerous children in Atlanta, and throughout the state of Georgia, who have been injured in car accidents, truck collisions, bicycle accidents, and daycare injuries, and as a result of child product defects.

-Representing children in injury lawsuits requires an experienced, skilled, and understanding trial attorney.
+Representing child injury lawsuits requires an experienced, skilled, and understanding trial attorney.
 First, children are frequently unable to appreciate various dangers with which they are confronted.
 For example, children are often injured by toys, products geared toward infants and toddlers, and by dangerous conditions present around playgrounds and swimming pools.

 Companies which sell children’s products and premises owners who allow children to be present on their property must take appropriate precaution to protect kids.
 Moreover, business like daycares, which are specifically created in order to care for children, must hire, train, and retain qualified employees.
 O.C.G.A. § 20-1A-1 et seq. establishes a Board of Early Care and Learning in Georgia, which governs the conduct of day-care facilities.